JorySchossau/markdownNotebook/README.md

 Here are the steps:
 * Wait for change before proceeding
+* Parse markdown for code chunks
+* Replace special keywords that expand to new code chunks or expand to a uri link
 * Parse YAML header for supported languages in this file and how to run them
 * Parse markdown for code chunks
 * Only run code chunks if the resulting source files will change since last run